 Tell us about how you came to officially name a whale!

-Two of my nickname suggestions were chosen for my favourite Bigg’s killer whale family, known as the T046Bs.
+Two of my nickname suggestions were chosen for a Bigg’s killer whale family known as the T046Bs.
 With the help of researchers, captains and naturalists in this area, I was able to nickname T046B “Raksha,” a name which means protection, in honour of her valiant effort to protect one of her calves (T046B5) from infanticide.
 Recently, I was also able to nickname Raksha’s granddaughter, T046B1A, to whom I gave the moniker “Tsakani,” meaning joy or happiness.
 I felt this latter name was applicable after several encounters with her breaching up a storm!
 Here’s hoping I’ll be able to nickname some of the remaining family members.

 What is the most unexpected part of your job?